|

 take place before the vessel sets out.
 During the crossing, a minimum of two

 crew have to be on the bridge.
-Douglas and

 Liverpool, and each port has its own idiosyncrasies.
 For example, at Heysham,